 Case #2: Compelling Video With Moving Orb

 Like most orbs, the jury is still out on this case.
-The leading theory appears to be that the camera caught a spider moving across the lens and that's what set the motion detected surveillance camera into action.
-It may be relevant to note that the camera was activated twice and the orb appeared as differing shapes in different locales in the footage.
+The leading theory appears to be that the camera caught a spider moving across the lens and that's what set the motion-detected surveillance camera into action.
+It may be relevant to note that the camera was activated twice, and the orb appeared in differing shapes in different locales in the footage.
 You decide!
-Orbs caught on film should certainly provoke a greater curiosity in the mind of skeptic.
+Orbs caught on film should certainly provoke a greater curiosity in the mind of skeptics.

 Case #3: Less Compelling Video of Orb Activity (With Cat)

 Here is another example of an orb(s) caught on video.
 Not too far into this 2-3 minute video, you will see an orb or orbs cross the camera lens (although the cat's translucent orb eyes could be enough to scare most of us).
 The cat seems to be aware of the orb(s) presence, but unlike most cats I've seen, the feline doesn't chase them.
 So it calls into question whether the cat actually saw the orb(s) or just sensed their presence.